-- CAES9924.
-Language and Style of Narrative Journalism - CAES9930.
-Dissertation Writing in the Social Sciences
+- CAES9930.
+Research Writing in the Social Sciences

 Candidates are required to complete the 12-credit Journalism summer internship in their second or third summer of study, and to fulfill the Faculty Global Citizenship requirement by the end of the second semester of the final year of study.